jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Collection of useful resources for MDA/ Defender for Cloud Apps / DfCA / MCAS

 Not a comprehensive list, just some ideas of the capability of Defender for Cloud Apps (MDA) and some of the settings you may have missed.
 I truly think MDA is underrated and underutilized by E5 Customers.

+I'd also recommend checking out [samilamppu.com](https://samilamppu.com) who has some excellent content on MDA.

 >When creating policies leverage "edit and preview results" (this will only work with the activies match tab - ensure to have activties selected or you'll pull the whole log) and "view policy matches" prior to deploying or deploy in alert/monitor only to reduce potential business impact.

 - [Access Policy](#access-policy)